global-aws-community/aws-ug-cookbook/best_practices.md

 ### Sponsorships

 Set up a [form](https://bit.ly/AWSugSponsors) for companies interested in sponsoring your event and reach out to local technology firms, as many are keen to support such events.
+They can sponsor the event by hosting it in their offices, paying for food & drinks, or covering other event-related costs such as promotional materials, giveaways, or speaker travel expenses.
+Read more [here](./sponsors/README.md) for information about getting sponsors.

-Choose a venue in a central location—downtown is ideal for easy access for most attendees.
+> Choose a venue in a central location—downtown is ideal for easy access for most attendees.

 What to Offer Sponsors:
 - **Visibility:** Feature their logos on the event banner and landing page, including a link to their website.